 If another person is requesting documents on your behalf we will require a signed letter of authorisation from you as well as proof of the identity of that other person.
-The letter must specifically authorise us to either send copies of documents to that person or to allow that person to inspect copies of documents containing your personal information.
+The letter must: specifically authorise us to deal with that other person on your behalf about the request, and if requesting access to your personal information, either send copies of documents to that person or to allow that person to inspect copies of documents containing your personal information.

 You can seek access to any document that we hold.
 However, we can refuse access to some documents, or parts of documents, that are exempt.
 Exempt documents may include those relating to national security, documents containing material obtained in confidence, Cabinet documents or documents subject to other exemptions set out in the FOI Act.